Eat as much as you want as long as it is the right food

 Also, when you consume protein in excess, it will get converted to glucose in your body and is stored as fat, utilized almost the same way as if you ate sugar or grains, Dr. Gioffre says.
 Research has found that plant-based diets, without counting calories, lead to greater weight loss.

 The byproduct of lean protein metabolism is nitrogen which then gets turned into ammonia and urea, both highly acidic and toxic to your body.
 “With this said, focus on eating proteins with significant fats like Omega 3 Fatty Acids in the form of wild caught salmon, anchovies, sardines, walleye, and trout,” Dr. Gioffre says.
-“Increase plant based proteins from quinoa, dark green leafy vegetables, chia and hemp seeds, hummus, and smaller beans that have been soaked and sprouted like chickpeas.”
+“Increase plant based proteins from quinoa, dark green leafy vegetables, chia seeds, hummus, and smaller beans that have been soaked and sprouted like chickpeas.”

 Be prepared to snack smart.
 You might be tempted by any food in your path when you’re hungry, but keep a bag or tin of almonds in your work bag or desk drawer.
 “This way you have a crunchy and satisfying snack ready at all times, and the vending machine doesn’t stand a chance,” Moore says.